thesofakillers/thesofakillers.github.io/content/posts/dlml_tutorial.md

 +++
 draft = false
 date = 2023-05-25T15:45:23+02:00
-title = "Discretized Logistic Mixture Likelihood - The Why, What and How" description = "An explanation of the Discretized Logistic Mixture Likelihood, first introduced in the PixelCNN++ paper" slug = "dlml-tutorial" tags = [] math=true
+title = "Discretized Logistic Mixture Likelihood" description = "An explanation of the Discretized Logistic Mixture Likelihood, first introduced in the PixelCNN++ paper" slug = "dlml-tutorial" tags = [] math=true
 +++

+## The Why, What, and How

 In this post I will explain what the Discretized Logistic Mixture Likelihood (DLML)[^1] is.
 This is a modeling method particularly relevant to my MSc thesis,